Gold Price Forecast: XAU/USD trades around $2,930 amid escalating trade war

 - XAU/USD resumed its advance and aims to retest record highs.

-XAU/USD is trading near a fresh weekly high of $2,929.65, with higher highs in sight.
+XAU/USD trades near a fresh weekly high of $2,929.65, with higher highs in sight.
 The bright metal benefited from the broad US Dollar’s (USD) weakness, the latter affected by tepid United States (US) data and President Donald Trump’s massive tariffs on trade partners.

 Still, US Commerce Secretary Howard Lutnick suggested Trump’s administration may reduce or even roll back tariffs on the two neighbouring countries, spurring risk appetite throughout the first half of the day and harming the USD.

-The focus now shifts to the European Central Bank (ECB), which is expected to deliver another 25 basis points (bps) interest rates cut when it announces its decision on monetary policy on Thursday.
+The focus now shifts to the European Central Bank (ECB) expected to deliver another 25 basis points (bps) interest rates cut when it announces its decision on monetary policy on Thursday.
 Other than that, investors will keep an eye on trade-war developments.

 XAU/USD short-term technical outlook